soifgo/soifgo/README.md

 ---

 ### **PDF & Image Management**
-soifdesign offers **shortcut creation and internal storage** for PDFs and images.
+soifgo offers **shortcut creation and internal storage** for PDFs and images.

 #### **1. Shortcut Creation for PDFs**
 - Buttons can be **configured as shortcuts** to open **specific PDF files** directly.
 - Users can **organize PDFs** within the app, creating a **customized document library**.

 #### **2. Image Library Management**
-- Users can **store images within soifdesign**, detaching them from their original source.
+- Users can **store images within soifgo**, detaching them from their original source.
 - Images remain accessible **even if the original file is deleted**, ensuring long-term storage inside the app.

 ---